Treating Diabetes with PEMF

 Curatron has settings such as Oxygenation, Diabetes and Metabolic Deficiency designed for these issues.

-Combining PEMF with diet and exercise, we worked hard at this for following 3 months, from October to January.
-In 3 months, with PEMF, medication (initially), exercise (30-40 minutes per day), and a stricter diabetic diet, we managed to get my weight down to 210 lbs (further drop of 25 lbs).
-As a result, my blood glucose counts went down to non-diabetic A1C levels of 88 mg/dl 4.7mmol/l .
+Combining PEMF with diet and exercise, we worked hard at this for the following three months, from October to January.
+In three months, with PEMF, medication (initially), exercise (30-40 minutes per day), and a stricter diabetic diet, we managed to get my weight down to 210 lbs (a further drop of 25 lbs).
+As a result, my blood glucose counts went down to non-diabetic A1C levels of 88 mg/dl 4.7mmol/l.

-After this, under the doctor’s care, I could drop the medications altogether, except Cholesterol medication (because my doctor wanted some other changes in some of the other measurements).
-I was no longer classified as diabetic, although I would be susceptible to diabetes, and had to remain in control, continuing to exercise and eat right.
-Three months later I discontinued all medications.
+After this, under the doctor’s care, I could drop the medications altogether, except the Cholesterol medication (because my doctor wanted some other changes in some of the other measurements).
+As a result, I was no longer classified as diabetic, although I would be susceptible to diabetes.
+I had to remain in control, continuing to exercise and eat right.
+Three months later, I discontinued all medications.

 I decided to run my own PEMF experiment.
-Usually, if I didn’t eat first thing in the morning my blood sugar level would spike as my liver released sugars into my blood system.
-I began a trial, checking my blood each morning when I awoke, treating with PEMF for 30 minutes and then checking it again.
-When I took my blood sugar after 30 minutes, without eating I was dropping between .5-1 mmol/l (9-18 mg/dl) on average.
+Usually, if I didn’t eat first thing in the morning, my blood sugar level would spike as my liver released sugars into my blood system.
+So I began a trial, checking my blood each morning when I awoke, treating with PEMF for 30 minutes and then checking it again.
+When I took my blood sugar after 30 minutes without eating, I was average dropping between .5-1 mmol/l (9-18 mg/dl).